bailey-lab/msmt_dr_longitudinal_21-23/README.md

 This step takes AA tables and metadata from step 1 and calculates the fraction of samples that have each mutation at a given geographic location (in our case a district of Tanzania, which is a level 2 identifier, akin to a county within the USA).
-Amino acid prevalences in the process.adds dynamic maps in plotly.
+This step calculates amino acid prevalences in the process, and adds dynamic maps in plotly.
 These maps are useful for interactive scrolling but less useful for publication quality images.
 Uses this github repo as a template: https://github.com/simkin-bioinformatics/AA_table_visualization A more detailed description (along with copies of input scripts) can be found in the AA_table_visualization folder.